lilacvenus/Telegram-Chatbot/README.md

 # AI Assistant Telegram Bot

-This project is a Telegram bot that uses the Google Generative AI API to create an AI assistant named Claude.
+This project is a Telegram bot that uses the Google Generative AI API to create an AI assistant named Aspen.
 The assistant has a friendly, witty, and knowledgeable personality and can engage in conversations on various topics.

 ## Prerequisites